CBPFGMS/cbpfgms.github.io/pbialp/README.md

 For the accepted values for the years/periods please refer to the data API.

 This value defines only the selected year when the page loads: the user can easily change the selected year by clicking the corresponding buttons.
+Also, the user can select more than one year.

 **`data-partner`**: defines the partner type depicted by the data visualisation when the page loads.
 The value has to be a string.
 Accepted values: